pulumi/pulumi-hugo/themes/default/content/what-is/javascript-and-infrastructure-as-code.md

 - Node.js doesn’t need to be compiled.
 - There is a vast ecosystem of reusable modules that developers can leverage to create microservices.
 - The npm package manager makes it easy to make JavaScript modules easy to discover and it manages dependency conflicts.
 - JavaScript is the best language for processing the JSON format.
-A common serverless function (called Lambdas on AWS, Azure Functions on Azure and Google Cloud Functions on GCP) is to perform some sort of translation on a JSON object.
+A common serverless function (called Lambdas on AWS, Azure Functions on Azure and Google Cloud Functions on Google Cloud) is to perform some sort of translation on a JSON object.

 ## The Serverless Framework

 The Serverless Framework is another reason for JavaScript’s popularity for serverless architectures.
-It is written in Node.js and it lets you develop and deploy serverless applications to AWS, Azure, GCP and other cloud providers.
+It is written in Node.js and it lets you develop and deploy serverless applications to AWS, Azure, Google Cloud and other cloud providers.
 A Serverless app can be as simple as a couple of lambda functions or an entire back-end composed of hundreds of lambda functions.

 ## Find the Right Platform: JavaScript and Infrastructure as Code